Frequently Asked Questions

 Homey app is for families, who are dissatisfied with using paper charts and sticky notes on their fridge for organizing and assigning chores and tracking their progress.

 Can Homey be used on a shared device?

 Although Homey works best when each of the family members has their own device (so that they can get reminders), you can also switch accounts easily.
 You can select another family member in the sidebar and tap “Switch account” in the lower right corner or you can simply long press the “Mark as done” button to complete a chore in someone else’s name.

 How much does Homey cost?

-Using Homey is free and we plan to always keep it that way.
-We do offer some in-app purchases that save time with the setup and are available only to household members with full control.
+We also offer some in-app purchases that save time with the setup and are available only to household members with full control.

 Why do we need two passwords?

 One password is your shared family password and the other one is your personal password.
 You only need a personal password if you have full control – kids can login with just the shared family password.
 However, they do need their personal password if they want to be in two separate households with the same email.